 - MBBS, Medicine, Christian Medical College, Vellore, India

 - PhD, Viral Oncology, The Rockefeller University, New York, NY

 - Postdoc, Cell Cycle, Cold Spring Harbor Laboratory, Cold Spring Harbor, NY

-- Resident, Pathology, Brigham and Womens Hospital, Boston, MA
+- Resident, Pathology, Brigham & Womens Hospital, Harvard Medical School

 Genomic Instability in Cancer Cells; Noncoding RNAs in differentiation and cancer

 Our lab studies two different areas: genomic stability/instability in normal and cancer cells and the role of short and long noncoding RNAs in cell proliferation and differentiation.
 The projects in the lab are summarized below: